modxorg/Docs/en/extras/advsearch/index.md

 ### Download

- It can be downloaded from within the MODx Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, here: <http://modx.com/extras/package/advsearch>
+ It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, here: <http://modx.com/extras/package/advsearch>

  Before to run the first search with AdvSearch, you need to install the Zend Search library first.
 See installation chapter below.